SEKOIA-IO/documentation/docs/integration/categories/network_security/trellix_epo.md

 ### Create an intake

 1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Trellix.
-Copy the intake key.
 2. Set up the intake configuration with the Client Id and Client Secret.

 {!_shared_content/operations_center/integrations/generated/ba40ab72-1456-11ee-be56-0242ac120002_sample.md!}